31 Reasons Students Get a F Grade | HelpWithAssignment Blog

 A careless mindset can be the downfall of any student.
 It is paramount that students give their due diligence to their academics.
 More often than not, you may find yourself struggling simply because you did not note down an exam date or missed a few lecture notes or even overlooked an important part of the syllabus that was mentioned in class.

-One of the most prominent reasons for students’ low grades can be laziness.
+One of the most prominent reasons for students’ bad grades in college can be laziness.
 This can be seen in their unwillingness to attend classes, take down all class notes, and finish all of their homework on a daily basis.

 Poor Learning Techniques